gvwilson/thirdbit/src/fiction/iffy/index.md

 "Until it makes a fuss about me not being back," he whispered back.

-The windowless office Doctor Johel showed them into was the same size as the room they had been waiting in.
+The windowless office Doctor Johel ushered them into was the same size as the room they had been waiting in.
 Framed photographs on the walls traced the history of Rothera from its early days as a research station